loverajoel/magicplaylist/README.md

 - Share playlist

 #Algorithm Overview
-- Get track, and extract his `popularity`
+- Given a Track extract his `popularity`
-- From track artist, get related artists
+- Get related Artists form a Track
-- Get top tracks(max:20) from each related artist
+- Get top tracks(max:20) from each related Artist
-- Sort all tracks from popularity(ASC)
+- Sort all Tracks from popularity(ASC)
 - Alternate 1:1
-- Select the batch(30) based in the first track popularity
+- Select the batch(30) based in the first Track popularity
-- Sort by poularity
+- Sort by popularity
 - Alternate
+- Enjoy the playlist

 #Stack
 - ES6